srdtrk/nft-ica-ui/README.md

-# Injective NFT-ICA Frontend
+# Secret NFT-ICA Frontend

 ## Overview

-This is a frontend for the Injective [NFT-ICA application](https://github.com/srdtrk/cw-nft-ica).
-It is built based on the next/react [Injective Counter Contract Example](https://github.com/InjectiveLabs/injective-simple-sc-counter-ui).
-This frontend is only intended to be used in the testnet.
+This is a frontend for the Secret [NFT-ICA application](https://github.com/srdtrk/cw-nft-ica).
 For a full overview of the project go to the [parent repository](https://github.com/srdtrk/cw-nft-ica).

 ## Motivation

-This application was built for the [Injective Illuminate Hackathon](https://dorahacks.io/hackathon/illuminate/detail).
+This application was built for the [Hack Secret](https://dorahacks.io/hackathon/hacksecret2024/detail).

 ## Setup